 Have questions for our credit cards editors?
 Feel free to send us an email, find us on Facebook, or Tweet us @Bankrate.

 Table of Contents

 How we chose our favorite Chase credit cards

-Our experts at Bankrate extensively reviewed Chase’s credit card offerings.
+Our experts at Bankrate extensively reviewed Chase’s credit card offerings for 2019.
 The team of credit card aficionados evaluated the available cards against Bankrate’s scoring method and awarded each Chase card a total score out of 100.

 Chase is well known for having some of the most generous sign-up bonuses and travel rewards available, but it all depends on what you are looking for.
-Therefore, we have tried to identify the best cards for a few different scenarios as we know that the perfect credit card depends on what you need.
+Therefore, we have tried to identify the best cards of 2019 for a few different scenarios, as we know that the perfect credit card depends on what you need.
 We have put in the legwork so you don’t have to.